-Note that the znode having no preceding znode on the list of children does not imply that the creator of this znode is aware that it is the current leader.
-Applications may consider creating a separate znode to acknowledge that the leader has executed the leader procedure.
+- Note that the znode having no preceding znode on the list of children does not imply that the creator of this znode is aware that it is the current leader.
+Applications may consider creating a separate znode to acknowledge that the leader has executed the leader procedure. - See the note for Locks on how to use the guid in the node.